fearherbs1/blue-team-pad-docs/Usage Guide/Mac Info.md

 This menu can be reached by searching for `customize modifier keys` within the mac settings app and selecting the `blue_team_pad` from the dropdown menu.

-Now if we have a macro simple macro to copy for example, we can save `LCTRL+C` as a macro and it will work on both operating systems.
+Now if we create a simple macro to issue the copy command, we can save it as `LCTRL+C` and it will work on both operating systems.

 If you were to program mac-specific macros after doing this change you would use: